abpframework/abp/docs/en/UI/AspNetCore/Navigation-Menu.md

 ## Standard Menus

 A menu is a **named** component.
 An application may contain more than one menus with different, unique names.
-There are two pre-defined standard menus:
+There are four pre-defined standard menus per standard layouts:

-* `Main`: The main menu of the application.
-Contains links to the page of the application.
-Defined as a constant: `Volo.Abp.UI.Navigation.StandardMenus.Main`.
+* `Main`: The main menu of the current layout.
+Defined as a constant: `Volo.Abp.UI.Navigation.StandardMenus.{StandardLayoutName}.Main`.
 * `User`: User profile menu.
+This can be different in different layouts.
+Defined as a constant: `Volo.Abp.UI.Navigation.StandardMenus.{StandardLayoutName}.User`.
+* `Shortcut`: Contains the shortcuts of menus to simplify your navigation.
+Defined as a constant: `Volo.Abp.UI.Navigation.StandardMenus.{StandardLayoutName}.Shortcut`.
-Defined as a constant: `Volo.Abp.UI.Navigation.StandardMenus.User`.
+* `Footer`: The footer navigation menu items.
+Defined as a constant: `Volo.Abp.UI.Navigation.StandardMenus.{StandardLayoutName}.Shortcut`.

 The `Main` menu already covered above.
 The `User` menu is available when a user has logged in: